 This flag makes the server search up the hierarchy from the range specified as the query argument.
 The search will stop when the first object is found containing a reference to an irt object.
 This can either be the specified range or an encompassing inet(6)num object.
-The query will return the inet(6)num object found containing the reference.
+The query will return the inet(6)num object found for the specified range.
 The irt object will also be returned along with the usual contact data objects.

 Sometimes, no inet(6)num object is found in the hierarchy containing a reference to an irt object.
-In this the query will return no objects.
+In this the query will return only the inet(6)num object found for the specified range.